mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 [Back to top](#top)

 <a name="http-method" />

 ###  5.4 Choosing the HTTP method

 Snowplow supports receiving events via both GET and POST requests.
-In a GET request, each event is sent in individual request.
+In a GET request, each event is sent in an individual request.
 With POST requests, events are bundled together in one request.

 You can set the HTTP method in the Emitter constructor: